anovative/iatd-microcredential-cloud-networking/learning_outcome_1/labs/lab-001/README.md

           ...
     ```

-3.  **Verify the Virtual Network:** Use the Azure Portal, Azure PowerShell, or Azure CLI to verify the VNet's creation with the settings defined in the ARM template.
+3.  **Verify the Virtual Network:** Verify the VNet creation using the Azure Portal, Azure PowerShell, or Azure CLI.
 For example, using Azure CLI:
     ```azurecli
     az network vnet show --name "iatd_labs_01_vnet_arm" --resource-group $RESOURCE_GROUP
     ```

 ## Post-Lab Tasks: Clean Up Resources

-To avoid incurring costs, delete the resources created in this lab.
-Delete the resource group to ensure removal of all resources.
+Delete the created resources to avoid costs.
+It's best to delete the entire resource group.

 1.  **Delete the Resource Group:**